Generalized gaussian bounds for discrete convolution powers: Introduction and main result

-A crucial role is played below by the so-called symbol (later on denoted $F$) of $\mathcal{L}$ which is defined by:
+As can be expected, a crucial role is played below by the symbol of $\mathcal{L}$ which is defined by:

-The main difference between \cite{Diaconis-SaloffCoste} and the present work is that we allow $F(\exp (i\, \xi))$ to be a trigonometric rational function of $\xi$ rather than just a trigonometric polynomial in $\xi$.
-In other words, we deal here with the class of sequences in $\ell^1$ whose Fourier transform is a trigonometric rational function.
+The main difference between \cite{Diaconis-SaloffCoste} or \cite{RSC2} and the present work is that we allow $F(\exp (\mathbf{i}\, \xi))$ to be a trigonometric rational function of $\xi$ rather than just a trigonometric polynomial in $\xi$.
+(Other results, such as local limit theorems, are derived in \cite{RSC2} under the assumption that $F$ is of class $\mathcal{C}^\infty$ on $\cercle$, but we focus here on the derivation of generalized Gaussian bounds.)
+In other words, we deal here with the class of sequences in $\ell^1(\Z;\C)$ whose Fourier transforms are trigonometric rational functions.
 The following assumption on $F$ is inspired by the fundamental contribution \cite{Thomee}.
-Because $F$ is a holomorphic function of $\kappa$ on an open neighborhood of the unit circle, the first part of Assumption \ref{hyp:1} below is equivalent to assuming that $F(\kappa)$ does not have constant modulus on $\cercle$.
-The second part of Assumption \ref{hyp:1} gives a precise, and not necessarily automatic, description of the behavior of $F$ near every point where $|F|$ achieves its maximum on the unit circle.
-As in \cite{Thomee,Diaconis-SaloffCoste}, the maximum is normalized to be $1$.
+The link between our Assumption \ref{hyp:1} below and the classification obtained in \cite[page 280]{Thomee} in the case of trigonometric polynomials is discussed in Appendix \ref{appendix} at the end of this article (see Lemma \ref{lem:comportementF}).